Ready to go rafting in Bali? Not sure whether you should choose the Telaga Waja vs Ayung River rafting?

 After hours of research, I decided to book my rafting tour to the Telaga Waja River and spent my weekend exploring the nearby village of Sidemen.

 Telaga Waja or Ayung River: Which is the Best Rafting in Bali

-So, after hours of Googling, weighing up the pros and cons of each, I finally decided to go with the Telaga Waja River instead of Ayung rafting – here’s why.
+After hours of weighing up the pros and cons of each, I finally decided to go with the Telaga Waja River instead of Ayung rafting.

 Telaga Waja River rafting in Bali